Proof of Convergence of a Laplace Expansion Algorithm For Calculating Recursions Satisfied by a Family of Determinants: A Preliminary Lemma

-For arbitrary fixed $R \ge 3,$ the pseudocode requires that the first expansion be along the first row by applying the operators $(1;m), 1 \le m \le R.$ By the Reduction Lemma(a), $(1,1)=(0,0)$ is reducible while $(1,m),m \ge 2$ is not reducible.
-Hence, we have
+\begin{proof} \textit{Base Case.} For arbitrary fixed $R \ge 2,$ the pseudocode requires that the first expansion be along the first row by applying the operators $(1,m), 1 \le m \le R$.
+By the Reduction lemma, $(1;1)=(0;0)$ is reducible while $(1;m),m \ge 2$ is not reducible.
+Since at the first expansion $(1;2), (1;3), \dotsc, (1;R)$ are not reducible, we have